sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

 Basic Usage
 ===========
-To get started with pyrobosim, you can run the following examples.
+To get started with ``pyrobosim``, you can run the following examples.

 Standalone